St. Anthony High School, Lahore

-St. Anthony's High School is a Catholic school for boys located in Lahore, Punjab, Pakistan.
+St. Anthony's High School is a Catholic school system for boys and girls located in Lahore, Punjab, Pakistan.
 In spite of its name as a high school, the school delivers a pre-school, primary, high school and college education across three campuses in Lahore.
 Established in 1892 by the Capuchin Friars from Belgium, the school is part of the Roman Catholic Archdiocese of Lahore.
 The school's main campus is situated at Lahore's historical road, The Mall, adjacent to the Sacred Heart Cathedral.

 When Lt.
 Col (ret) L. C. Rath was the principal in 1992, nearly 2,000 pupils were enrolled at the school with a staff of 100.
 As of now, the school had more than 100 qualified teachers.

 The school's motto is Scientia cum Virtute translated from Latinas "Knowledge with Virtue".

 History

 St. Anthony's was founded on 1 March 1892 in Peeli Kothi, Empress Road, Lahore by the Capuchin Friars from Belgium.
 They named it St. Anthony's Catholic Day School.
 Rt.
 Reverend Doctor Van Don Bouch performed its opening ceremony with three students at Empress Road Lahore where St. Anthony's Church and Don Bosco School stand today.

 As it progressed, its site was shifted to 3-Lawrence Road, where it was renamed St. Anthony's High School in 1900 which was dedicated to St. Anthony of Padua who sympathised with the miserable and gave hope to the despaired people.
 The Bishop of Lahore Rt.
 Reverend Van Don Bouch performed the dedication ceremony.
 Capuchin Father Leo De Brabandere Petrus (1900 - 1902) took over as the first principal of the school and started 'O' Level classes.

 In 1911 the last Capuchin Friar principal of St Anthony's, Fr Leopoldus De Ceuster Josephus (1909 - 1911), handed the school over to the Irish Brothers of St Patrick (Patrician Brothers).
 From 1911 to 1978 sixty Patricians ministered at the school during the 1919 Riots, World War II, and the 1947 Partitioning.
 During this time the school maintained its high academic reputation in Lahore and Pakistan.
 At the end of 1978 the Patricians handed the school over to the Irish Marist Fathers, the new principal Fr M. Donnelly (1979 - 1983).
 The first lay principal was Lieutenant Colonel L.C.
 Rath (1984 - 1993).